 - Problems sleeping

-- Obsessive thoughts about body image and dieting
+- Obsessive thoughts about body image, body shape and dieting

 - Feeling emotional, depressed or guilty after binges